openbao/openbao-plugins/auth/gcp/README.md

 ## Developing

-Please note that local development is only required if you plan to contribute or compile this plugin yourself.
-This plugin is automatically bundled in OpenBao installations and is available by default.
-You do not need to compile it yourself unless you intend to modify it.

 If you wish to work on this plugin, you'll first need [Go](https://www.golang.org) installed on your machine (version 1.10+ is *required*).